Ensemble Montréal: Former

 The following incumbent councillors affiliated with Équipe Denis Coderre in 2013 during the preceding council, but did not run or were defeated in the 2013 election.

 2017 elections

 Denis Coderre also contested the Montreal municipal elections in 2017 under the name Équipe Denis Coderre pour Montréal.
 On losing the 2017 municipal election, Denis Coderre left municipal politics.
 To disassociate themselves from their resigning leader, the party known as Équipe Denis Coderre first declared an intention to change its name to "Mouvement Montréal", but failed to register the name before making the announcement, allowing another party to quickly reserve the name for themselves.

 Thus, the party had to come up with another new name and changed to "Ensemble Montréal."

 Councillors

 Following the 2017 municipal election, Équipe Denis Coderre held the following seats on Montreal City Council and borough councils.

 Former

 The following incumbent councillors elected under the Ensemble Montréal formation are no longer part of it.

+2021 elections

+The party was renamed to Ensemble Montréal from Équipe Denis Coderre pour Montréal on January 11, 2018.
+Coderre ran for mayor against Plante once again, and was defeated with a decreased vote and seat share.
+The party won 23 seats, down 2, with Coderre resigning as party leader following the results declaration.